nodejs/build/doc/ansible-testing.md

 # Testing Ansible playbooks locally

-While working with these ansible playbooks, there's great value in testing them locally first, before running them on one or more remote servers.
-The following section tries to describe how you would do just that on a Vagrant virtual machine running debian for the [github-bot](github-bot/ansible-playbook.yaml).
+While working with Ansible playbooks, there's great value in testing them locally first, before running them on one or more remote servers.
+The following section tries to describe how you would do just that on a Vagrant virtual machine running Debian for the [github-bot][].

-Good luck, have fun!
+Good luck, and have fun!

 ## Prerequisites